jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 Where is the root directory located? /
 What is the root directory? is where the filesystem hierarchy begins

-Where is essential command binaries located? /bin
+What does /bin contain? essential user command binaries (for use by all user) Where is essential user commands biniaries located? /bin

-Where is boot loader files located? /boot
+What does /boot contain? static files of the boot loader Where is static files of the boot loader located? /boot

 Where is device files located? /dev
 Where is host-specific system-wide configuration files located? /etc Where is configuration files for add-on packages stored in /opt? /etc/opt